-And then the moment came.
+And then the moment (of my bungy jumping experience) came.
 With both legs bound together, I started walking like a helpless penguin.
 As I stood on the edge the instructor asked if everything is fine.
 I replied with a quick nod.
 The next thing I know is someone reverse counting for me.
 “5,4,3… and Jump.”
-I think I only half-heard them, as someone swifty pushed me from behind.
+I think I only half-heard them before I was swiftly pushed from behind.

-That 10 or so seconds of pure free fall took me to a different world.
-I didn’t hear a sound, nor was my mind playing any tricks over me anymore.
+That 10 or so seconds of pure free-fall took me to a different world.
+I didn’t hear a sound, nor was my mind playing any tricks on me anymore.
 As I surrendered myself to the moment instead of controlling it, I entered into a state of pure bliss.
-Blood rushed into my body, as I paced toward the ground with my head upside down and my hands far stretched.
+Blood rushed into my body, as I paced towards the ground with my head upside down and my hands far stretched.
 I screamed as loud as I could.
 Suddenly, I was pulled up by bungy, almost halfway to the original height, only to free-fall again.
 I screamed once again.

-As my bungy stabalised a minute or two later, a guy waiting for me below pulled me down.
+As my bungy stabilized a minute or two later, the guy waiting for me below pulled me down.
 My harness was removed and I was welcomed with a wicked smile and a ‘Certificate of Insanity.’
-The last time I did something equally daring, when a few moments before all you wanted to do was back-off but you didn’t and that moment of guts taking over your senses and any logic, I was some seven thousand kms away in the diving under the ocean in India.
-My certificate of Insanity was handed over to me, as I said with a smirk, “here is no better feeling than conquering your fear.”
+The last time I did something equally daring I was some seven thousand km away, having my first scuba-diving experience in Goa.
+My certificate of Insanity was handed over to me, and I said with a smirk, “there is no better feeling than conquering your fear.”

-I bungy jumped in Sunway Lagoon, in Selangor, Malaysia.
-Located in the extreme park section, the jumping site here offers an elevation of 22 m/72 ft high The jump lasts for 6 seconds.
-The cost of a single jump is RM 138 (but RM 80 if you’re a MyKad holders).
-Here’re more details on their website.
+I bungee jumped in Sunway Lagoon, in Selangor, Malaysia.
+Located in the extreme park section, the jumping site here offers an elevation of 22 m/72 ft high.
+The jump lasts for 6 seconds.
+The cost of a single jump is RM 138.